krywenko/openvino_facial_recognition/README.md

   - echo "EVENT for Stephen"  ##  add process program  entry point
   - echo "  +60sec Timed event"  ##  times paused. process will only after so much time has elapsed

- but you can add in other procewssing point  such as
+ but you can add in other processing point  such as

  hour=$(/usr/bin/date +%H)